dwillis/zimbabwe-election-results/README.md

 Zimbabwe Election Results
 =========================

 Converted official election data from the Zimbabwe Electoral Commission.
-Currently we have files for:
+Currently there are CSV files for:

 * 2013 Presidential Election (Summary and provincial)